leoschwarz/opensim-protocol/doc/message.md

 Messages describe the encoding and structure of information passed through individual packets.
 There is a multitude of packets for various aspects of the client-server interaction, however they all share the same fundamental structure.

 ## TODO
-* In this documentation we are developing our own format to provide appropriate and extensive documentation for all the messages of the protocol.
-Right now the (XML) format is not developed yet and tooling will yet have to be made.
 * Information on serialization of the messages.

 ## Message number
-Every message type has a specific message number, identifying the message and its layout.
+Every message begins with a message number, identifying the message type and its layout.
 It's either 1, 2 or 4 bytes long, identified by so called frequencies in the Linden message template.
 The bytes are sent in big endian order.